This page and the related pages are specifically for healthcare workers at BRACE trial sites.

 You will need to:

-- be randomly allocated to receive the BGG vaccine or be in the control group that will not receive this vaccine
+- Be randomly allocated to receive the BGG vaccine or be in the control group that will receive a placebo vaccine.

 Potential risks to participants: